Nickel manganese oxide

 Although nickel manganates exhibit ferromagnetic behaviour at low temperatures, they have a paramagnetic behavior at room temperature.
 The magnetic behavior depends on the cation distribution and spin alignment among them.
-In nickel manganates, the Ni^{2+} and Mn^{4+} ions have a strong preference for occupying octrahedral sites instead of tetrahedral sites.
-Mn^{2+} ion is in tretrahedral sites and Mn^{3+} ion can be in both sites.
-Also, these compounds has been studied as electrodes for supercapacitors and as photocatalyst taking advantage of the Change in the oxidation state of the Mn catios.
+In nickel manganates, the Ni^{2+} and Mn^{4+} ions have a strong preference for occupying octahedral sites instead of tetrahedral sites.
+Mn^{2+} ion is in tetrahedral sites and Mn^{3+} ion can be in both sites.
+Also, these compounds has been studied as electrodes for supercapacitors and as photocatalyst taking advantage of the change in the oxidation state of the Mn cations.